ruifontes/Dictionaries/readme.md

 ## Commands
-The command to invoke the extra is Control+Shift+F6.
+The commands to invoke the extra is Control+Shift+F6.
 You can also use the command Control+Windows+F6 to access the default dictionary search directly.
 Note: If you do not define a default dictionary, the first dictionary in the list will be used.

 You can change these commands in the Input gestures  dialog, in the Dictionaries section.

-## Auto update

-This add-on includes an auto update feature.

-Checking for a new version will be performed each time NVDA is loaded.

-If you want this to happen, go to the NVDA menu, Preferences, Settings and in the category of the extra check the checkbox.

 ## Changes

+## Version 2023.07.19
+* Compatibility with NVDA 2023.1;
+* Small changes in code to call dialogs;
+* New and updated translations.

 ### Version 2022.10
 * Two more dictionaries, now totaling 70: